Dougu-Asa/Dougu/documents/diary/containers.md

 - The overall swap logic is that: if an equipment goes to a container, it takes on the container's assignedTo.
 Every other case now requires a swap from one user to the other.
 Therefore, I then just check for this case, determine who is being swapped to, and reassign the respective item to the recipient.
 - I think that mutations, queries, and subscriptions inside /graphql aren't being auto generated?
 Because new files are bieng generated in workspace root, and /graphql files aren't changing
 - SET ID STRINGS TO ID TYPE IN THE FUTURE WHEN WE ADD PROFILE TYPING

+Issues:
+- non-container position was being recognized as a container, cause is that the map isn't being cleared whent he equipment changes
+- automatic scroll isn't moving to the next page, not sure when or how to reproduce.
+- containerItem is always null, so you can't add equipment to containers, cause is that determine scroll page setting currItem to null while hovering
+- grabbing an equipment, auto scroll to a different page, hover over a container on the edge, and autoscroll back keeps the dragging equipment location keeps it minimized and connected to the container item it was previously hovering over.
+Cause is that the timeouts were stale because I wasn't using a reference.
+- after swapping equipment, spots which used to hold containers would still act as though containers were there.
+Cause was that maps weren't being reset between swaps, so handle reassign now clears the respective map